aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/dynamic-array-formula/_index.md

 Array formulas are written like regular formulas but involve operations on arrays of values.
 They are enclosed in curly braces { } to indicate that they are array formulas.
 However, you don't type these curly braces yourself; Excel adds them automatically when you enter the formula correctly.
 1. Entering Array Formulas:
 <br>
-To enter an array formula, you type the formula into the formula bar.Instead of pressing Enter to finish, you press Ctrl + Shift + Enter.
+To enter an array formula, you type the formula into the formula bar.
+Instead of pressing Enter to finish, you press Ctrl + Shift + Enter.
 This tells Excel that it's an array formula.
 When entered correctly, Excel displays the formula within curly braces in the formula bar to indicate that it's an array formula.
 1. Use Cases:
 <br>
 Array formulas are useful for performing calculations across multiple cells or ranges simultaneously.
 They can be used for advanced mathematical calculations, conditional operations, filtering data, and more.